 In the beginning the Early Church met in homes for the first 300 years until Constantine legalized Christianity.
 The church consists of people.
 No where in the bible does it say the church were bricks and mortar.
 Scripture supports home churches see the first house church in Acts 1:3.
 Other references: Matthew 16:18; 18:17; Acts 9:31; 1 Cor.
 16:19; Colossians 4:15 and Roms 16:3,5.
 At many points in subsequent history, various Christian groups worshipped in homes, often due to persecution by the state church or the civil government.
 Today as in many early churches citizens began building proprietary chapels or churches because money and land was not readily available.

-In today’s climate of mega church entertainment and religious fads, smaller parish models are coming back and more able to meet the needs of individuals and family millennials and baby boomers wanting to return to the traditional church and worship.
-Western culture in America has had a major cultural chang and with that said continues to try and change the church to the cultural climate rather than seeking God and his perfect plan for the church.
+In today’s climate of mega church entertainment and religious fads, smaller parish models are coming back and more able to meet the needs of individuals and family millennial’s and baby boomers wanting to return to the traditional church and worship.
+Western culture in America has had a major cultural change and with that said continues to try and change the church to the cultural climate rather than seeking God and his perfect plan for the church.
 Any time you hear” What can we do to be more relevant to the culture is a discussion from the pits of hell.”
 God wants us to conform to his Word and sacrament, not our ideas or whims in this culture.
-For whatever it is worth…we are not here to conform the church to the world, but for the church to change the world. “ Our culture is seeking to pamper millennials and many others.
-We at Emmaus are not here to pamper anyone, but to preach God’s holy Word and lead the lost to Jesus Christ.
-Many baby boomers are returning to church and hopefully they will share their experiences with others to understand the church doesn’t need to change—people need to heed God’s Word.
+For whatever it is worth…we are not here to conform the church to the world, but for the church to change the world.
+Many baby boomers and some millennial’s are returning to church and hopefully they will share their experiences with others to understand the church doesn’t need to change—people need to heed God’s Word.